szymonpilszak/jenkins-pipeline-python-codewars/README.md

 ## How it works

 1. **Local Jenkins** runs the pipeline with Python 3.10 and unittests.
 Screenshots of Jenkins builds can be added to the repository manually for documentation.
-2. **Screenshots** of Jenkins builds are added to the repository manually for documentation.
+2. **GitHub Actions** runs the same tests automatically on push and pull requests to `main`.
-3. **GitHub Actions** runs the same tests automatically on push and pull requests to `main`.
+4. **Temporary soultion:** Screenshot of Jenkins builds are added to the repository manually for documentation as for now the pipline runs at localhost.

 ## TODO IN FUTURE